 Studying the Certificate III in Commercial Cookery at Holmesglen

-To receive this qualification , you must complete 21 core units and four electives.
-All elective units have been selected by Holmesglen.
+To receive the qualification, you must complete 21 core units and electives.
+The electives have been selected by Holmesglen, based on current industry trends and requirements are unique to each campus.

 ||Use hygienic practices for food safety